SajavaC/SalesDB/README.md

 - **Business Value:** Provides a high-level view of purchasing frequency and product movement, supporting inventory planning and procurement decisions.

 > **Note:** Monthly and weekly averages in this report are calculated using a fixed six-month period.
 As a result, stores that opened recently may have slightly lower averages because inactive months are included in the calculation.

+#### `No_Demand_Items.sql`

+- **Purpose:** Identifies products that have never been purchased by existing stores, excluding newly opened locations.
+- **Business Value:** Highlights items with little or no demand across the store network, helping identify products that may require assortment review, romotional support, or adjustments to purchasing plans.

+#### `Expected_Demand_Pattern.sql`

+- **Purpose:** Calculates the average purchasing behavior for each product using stores with normal ordering patterns.
+- **Business Value:** Provides a network-wide purchasing baseline by summarizing average ordering intervals and purchasing volumes.
+This serves as a practical reference for demand forecasting and for identifying stores whose purchasing behavior differs from the typical pattern.

 ---